Murphy's Beach

 Beyond Murphy's Beach the road becomes even narrower (Kamehameha Highway turns into a one-land road about 2 miles before Murphy's Beach), so many visitors or those on a tight schedule (as well as larger tour vans) drive only up to Murphy's Beach and then turn around.
 There is a small parking area that overlooks the beach, which is a popular lookout point.
 Pictures taken from here grace quite a few Hawaiian wall calendars.
 Since Murphy's Beach is 20 miles east of Kaunakakai, it is also known as Twenty Mile Beach or Mile Marker 20 Beach.

-Murphy's Beach Overview
+Key Features of Murphy's Beach

 Show Form